innovationOUtside/ou-tm351-jl-extensions/docs/managing-extensions-on-command-line.md

 # Managing JupyterLab Extensions on the Command Line

-In the containers built using the OU container builder, the Jupyterlab environment is isolated from the notebook kernel environments.
+In the containers built using the OU container builder, the JupyterLab environment is isolated from the notebook kernel environments.

 Specifically, JupyterLab environment can accessed using the path: